eduardosbcabral/agent-code/PROMPT_EXAMPLES.md

 ```

 ```
-Create a new file called hello.py that prints "Hello, Chapter Agent!"
+Create a new file called hello.py that prints "Hello, Agent Code!"
 ```

 ### Simple Problem Solving